n8willis/opentype-shaping-documents/BUILD.md

 spell-checking and link-checking tests automatically on all pull requests.
 When that is implemented, it will be documented here.

+The sidebar-navigation check extracts the `- file:` entries from `_toc.yml`, extracts all of the internal hyperlinks from `_templates/static_nav.html`, and compares the two lists.
+Any discrepencies between the two are reported in the output and result in return code 1.

 ## Editing and bugfixing ##